apayne/rc-shim/README.md

 4. *Does the rc script actually try to launch multiple daemons?* An example would be Samba, which usually has two daemons launched together, smnd and nmbd.
-Many installations will provide a single rc script to launch both at the same time, typically "smb" or "samba".
+Many installations will provide a single rc script to launch both at the same time, typically named "smb" or "samba".
 This is contrary to how supervision works because a supervisor is usually assigned to a specific daemon, and not a group of daemons.
 There is a work-around for this that requires a bit of work but will allow the shim to continue to function, while fully integrating with the supervisor.
-You will need to create a service definition that consists of a service scan, and then place each daemon needed as a definition into that service scan.
+You will need to create a service definition that consists of a service scan, and then place each daemon needed as a definition into the new service scan directory.
 Then when you use the shim, you will launch the service scan, not the individual daemons.
 By using a nested service scan, the emulation of a "multi daemon launch" is maintained, at the expense of the increase in the size fo the supervision tree.
 In this example, you would create a "samba" definition to match the naming of the original rc script, and the daemon launched is acutally another service scan.
 That service scan will then have in it the service definitons for smbd and nmbd.
 Whenever the service is brought up, the service scan will bring up the other two with it.
 Please note that this weakens the the assurance you receive of a correct start in the same way that an asynchronous start would, i.e. you are assuming the supervisor will deal with all of the issues and will not be able to directly see the results.
 Also note that any status report you will receive will be for the service scan and not the individual service.